Questions and Answers

 Q: Does the EEL Program cover criminal cases?**

 A: Yes.
-Attorney fees and court costs up to the maximum of $35,000 will be reimbursed when the costs are incurred in the defense of a criminal proceeding arising out of your educational activities.
+Attorney fees and court costs up to the maximum of $35,000 will be reimbursed when the costs are incurred in the defense of a criminal proceeding arising out of your educational employment activities.
 In most cases, you will be reimbursed only if the proceeding is dismissed or you are exonerated.
-If, however, the proceeding arises out of an incident involving the administration of corporal punishment, the program will provide reimbursement, regardless of the outcome.
+If, however, the proceeding arises out of an incident involving the administration of corporal punishment, the policy may provide reimbursement, regardless of the outcome.

 Q: Does the EEL Program cover civil rights cases?